mathjax/MathJax-src/README.md

     load.html?samples/filename.js

 in your browser will run the same file in your browser.
 If you leave off the file to load, then it defaults to `main.js`.

+Additional arguments get passed to the script in the `process.argv` array.
+For example

+    node load samples/tex2html.js 'x+1'

+or

+    load.html?samples/tex2html.js&x+1

+would load `tex2html.js` passing it `x+1` in `process.argv[3]`.

 Both `load.js` and `load.html` use `System.js` to manage the loading of version 3 files.
 In some browsers (e.g., Firefox), you get syntax errors for the files as they load, but that seems to be some side-effect of how `System.js` works.
 The code is OK and runs properly anyway.